sabbir-rupom/akaash-rest-api/README.md

 RewriteRule ^(.*)$ index.php [QSA,L]
 ```
 * Go to the `app/config` directory inside your project folder.
 Rename the existing `example.*` file to `app_config.ini`.
-* Open your `app_config.ini` file and **change the configuration** parameters suitable to your machine environment.
+* Open your `app_config.ini` file and **change the configuration** parameters suitable to your host environment.

 That's it.
-You are ready to develop and test your API server.
+You are ready to develop and test your API project.

-## Skeleton Architecture

-The Rest-API project's skeleton is driven by the *Flight microframework*

-All necessary routing is done in `app/config/route.php`

-Write your API classes in `app/api/` directory.
-I have added a custom base `BaseClass` class, developers may use this to extend their API classes

-The called api path is camelized [*The 1st letter of the string and letter/s next to underscore `_` / Hypen `-` is camelized and underscore / hypen is removed*]
-before searching the *API Class*

-To group more than one API class, keep the files under *Group-Name Folder* inside `app/api/` director [ e.g app/api/User/Login.php ].
-The called api path which is related to a group is concatenated with underscore and camelized before searching the *API Class* [ e.g class User_Login ]

-Use namespace to call system and other classes to initialize their respective services.

-Write your Model classes in `app/model/` directory

-This project template provides a *Base* model class having some abstract methods as query builder functions.
-It is useful for the developers to extend their model classes with this abstract *Base* model

-The *Config* Class in `app/system` directory handles most of the major server configurations

-For MySQL Database connectivity `PDO Driver` is used

-The *helper* classes are defined in `app/helper` directory.
-Available helper classes are
-* ArrayUtil : Custom class for various array manipulations
-* CommonUtil : Custom utility class for frequently used for some common helper functions
-* DateUtil : Custom class for various date/time manipulations

-Application system classes are initialized in `app/system` directory.

-To define your application constants, use `app/config/constants.php` to write your app constants

 ### Why use this?